GuyMitchy/UC-Expert-Patient/README.md

 <details>
 <summary>The Idea</summary>
 <br>
-I settled on a challenging goal: create a comprehensive Ulcerative Colitis management tool incorporating advanced AI chat capabilities through a RAG (Retrieval Augmented Generation) system.
+I settled on a challenging goal: create a comprehensive Bowel disease management tool that currently focuses only on Ulcerative Colitis, incorporating advanced AI chat capabilities through a RAG (Retrieval Augmented Generation) system.
 While RAG might seem "overkill" for the initial scope, it was chosen for:

 - Learning opportunity in AI integration
 - Future scalability for multiple medical conditions
 - Potential for modular reuse
 - Enhanced user support capabilities
 - Control over LLM responses

+Once the UC part of the app is complete it can be easily scaled for patients with other bowel diseases such as Chron's Disease or Microscopic Colitis.
 <br>
 <br>
 </details>

 <details>
-<summary>Why UC Expert?</summary>
+<summary>Why Expert Patient?</summary>
 <br>
 After having conversation with the medical director of InVita intellignece, Mark Sullivan, I noticed a misalignment between doctors and their patients on a particular idea.
 Mark explained to me how doctors value "Expert Patients".
 Having a patient who understands their condition well is beneficial to the doctor, as what is reported to them tends to be more accurate and relevant.
 I did some research among family, friends and peers, and learned that this notion is not realised by many people suffering from some form of affliction that is regularly monitored by their doctor.
 They feel as though, if anything, they are pushed away from understsnding the exact workings of their condition, and are simply told what to monitor and how to do it.
 This can work fine for many dilligent patients, but some stated thay feel a disconnect.
 They want to understand their illness in depth, but may feel "stupid" when speaking to a doctor regarding recent developments in symptoms or things they may think are of note.